UniPiTechnology/evok/docs/debugging.md

 ## Developer Note

 Do you feel like contributing to EVOK, or perhaps have a neat idea for an improvement to our system?
 Great!
 We are open to all ideas.
-Get in touch with us via email to info at unipi DOT technology
+Get in touch with us via email to support@unipi.technology.